 Doing Easter crafts with your kids is an exciting way to decorate your home and spread Easter cheer!
 It’s also a wonderful Easter tradition to start with your children.
 Since I come from a military family, we moved a lot and couldn’t bring many holiday decorations with us.
-So, my family celebrated Easter each year with multiple crafty projects, and we use the decorations to this day!
+So, my family celebrated Easter each year with multiple craft projects, and we still put up some of these decorations to this day!
 Here are three DIY Easter craft ideas that your kids will love.

 Easter Egg Stamp

-Directions: Place paint in the five sections of the Play Mat and water in the center.
-Squeeze the toilet paper roll slightly in order to create an egg shape.
-Have your child paint the bottom of the toilet paper roll and then press it onto the paper.
+- Directions: Start by placing paint in the five sections of the flower portion of the Play Mat.
+Then add water in the center section.
+Slightly squeeze the toilet paper roll in order to create an egg shape.
+With a paintbrush, have your child paint the bottom of the toilet paper roll and then press it onto the paper.
 Ta-da!
 They just made a homemade Easter egg stamp!
 Have them decorate the egg by painting it with polka dots, stripes and other fun holiday patterns.
 Once it’s dry, this art masterpiece is ready to be displayed on the refrigerator.

 Filling Plastic Easter Eggs